raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: matplotlib
 ---

-matplotlib is a 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments.
+matplotlib is a 2D plotting library that produces publication-quality figures in a variety of hardcopy formats and interactive environments.

 #### Usage